Overview

 )

-for i, response in enumerate(responses):
+for i, result in enumerate(results):

-print(f"Response: {response.txt}")
+print(f"Response: {result['response']}")

-print(f"Tokens: {response.usage.total_tokens}")
+print(f"Tokens: {result['tokens']}")

-print("-" * 50)
+print("-" * 50)Model Management

 Working with Different AI Models

-# Working with different models
+# Working with different CircuitNotion models

-code_response = client.models.generate_content(
+code_response = client.chat.completions.create(

-contents="Create a REST API using FastAPI with authentication",
+{"role": "user", "content": "Create a REST API using FastAPI with authentication"}

 temperature=0.2, # Lower temperature for precise code